 Key Description Soft Keys - These 3 keys below the display have variable functions.
-When the key is active, its function is \sim indicated by the text label above it.
-The left hand key is usually linked to the OK key.
-Message - This key is used to access your voicemail system.
-By default this uses a series of menus on your (A) Phone's display.
+When the key is active, its function is indicated by the text label above it.
+The left hand key is usually linked to the OK key. $\bowtie$ Message - This key is used to access your voicemail system.
+By default this uses a series of menus on your phone's display.
 Navigation Keys - Press the ▲ up and down ▼ arrow keys to scroll through lists.
-The ↓ ↑ ↑ arrow icons indicate where you are in a list.
+The ↓ ↑ arrow icons indicate where you are in a list.
 In some menus, you can also use the ◀ left and right ▶ arrow keys to enter and exit different levels of the menu.
 A menu option that accesses a sub-menu is indicated by the dots (ellipsis) icon after its name.
 In some menus, the ◀ and ▶ symbols in the display indicate a value that can be changed by pressing the ◀ left and right ▶ arrow keys. ОК OK - The OK key normally matches the function offered by the left hand soft key below the screen.
 2 PHONE/EXIT - This key is used to exit any menu you are in and return to the appearance buttons menu.
 During a call it can also be used to toggle the options displayed on the appearance menu. Α MENU - This key is used to access a menu for phone settings and information.
-CONTACTS 74 - This key is used to display the various directories (personal and shared) of names and telephone numbers to which you have access.
-C= CALL LOG 82 - This key displays a record of you most recent answered, missed and outgoing calls.
+These are settings stored by the phone itself rather than the telephone system.
+CONTACTS 8 - This key is used to display the various directories (personal and shared) of names and telephone numbers to which you have access. €≡ CALL LOG িঞ্জী - This key displays a record of you most recent answered, missed and outgoing calls.
 The button is illuminated when you have new missed calls.
-4 REDIAL 46 - This key is used to either redial the last call you made or to show a list of the last calls you made from which you can select the number to redial. = HOLD 514 - This key is used to put the call you are currently talking to on hold. ttt CONFERENCE 64 - This key is used to start a conference call and to add callers to an existing conference. (+1 TRANSFER 58 - This key is used to transfer calls to another number. (+) DROP 38 - Press the Drop key to drop the active call.
+(4 (1 REDIAL 421 - This key is used to either redial the last call you made or to show a list of the last calls you made from which you can select the number to redial. × HOLD (65) - This key is used to put the call you are currently talking to on hold. ttt CONFERENCE िष्टी - This key is used to start a conference call and to add callers to an existing conference. (-( TRANSFER 72 - This key is used to transfer calls to another number. (+) DROP 34 - Press the Drop key to drop the active call.
 It can also be used to redirect a ringing call to voicemail.
-While on a conference call, you can press the Drop key to drop a person from the conference call.
-1 VOLUME 152 - Press + plus or - minus on the Volume key to adjust the volume of the incoming call.
+While on a conference call, you can press the Drop key to drop a person from the conference call. - VOLUME 55 - Press + plus or - minus on the Volume key to adjust the volume of the incoming call.
 Separate volumes can be adjusted for the ringer, handset, headset and speaker.
-3 HEADSET [68] - This key is used to answer and end calls using a headset connected to the phones headset socket.
-The button is lit when you are connected to a call using the headset. k MUTE 38 - This key can be used to mute your speech to the currently connected call.
-The button is lit while mute is active. П SPEAKER 70 - This key is used to answer and end calls using the phone's handsfree speaker and microphone.
-The button is lit when you are connected to a call handsfree. :0 These keys have two roles: • Appearance Keys 24 - These button represent calls that you can make or receive. • Feature Buttons 136 - Those key not configured as appearance keys can be used for other functions.
+3 HEADSET (82) - This key is used to answer and end calls using a headset connected to the phones headset socket.
+The button is lit when you are connected to a call using the headset. k MUTE 34 - This key can be used to mute your speech to the currently connected call.
+The button is lit while mute is active.
+11 SPEAKER 84 - This key is used to answer and end calls using the phone's handsfree speaker and microphone.
+The button is lit when you are connected to a call handsfree. :0 These keys have two roles: • Appearance Keys 17 - These button represent calls that you can make or receive. • Feature Buttons 130 - Those key not configured as appearance keys can be used for other functions.